Why should I volunteer?

 - You must have completed an EMDRIA Approved EMDR Basic Training (Part 1 and 2, with 10 hours of Consultation).

-- Attended the following Early EMDR intervention training courses or agree to in the near future:
+- Attended one of the following Early EMDR intervention training courses or agree to in the near future:

 - EMDR – R-TEP (E. Shapiro & B. Laub): or